Definable equivalence relations and zeta functions of groups: Twist isoclasses of characters of nilpotent groups

-We prove Theorem \ref{thm:rattwst} by showing how to parametrise irreducible twist isoclasses in a definable way.
-The equivalence relation in the parametrisation is not simply the relation of twist-equivalence, which arises from the action of a group --- the group of linear characters of $\nilgp$ --- but a more complicated equivalence relation.
+We now turn to the proof of Theorem~\ref{thm:rattwst_intro}.
+Clearly $a_1= 1$ by construction, so the rationality of the abscissa of convergence of $\zeta_\nilgp(s)$ will follow as usual from Theorem~\ref{thm:abscissa_rat_intro}.
+To prove the rest of Theorem~\ref{thm:rattwst_intro}, we show how to interpret twist isoclasses in a uniformly $\emptyset$-definable way.
+The equivalence relation in the parametrization is not simply the relation of twist-equivalence, which arises from the action of a group---the group of linear characters of $\nilgp$---but a more complicated equivalence relation.

-The correspondence between index $p^n$ subgroups of $\nilgp$ and index $p^n$ subgroups of $\pgp$ gives a canonical bijection between $\pirr{p^n}{\nilgp}$ and $\pirr{p^n}{\pgp}$, and it is clear that this respects twisting by $p$-admissible characters. \begin{lemma} For every nonnegative integer $n$, the sets $\irr{p^n}{\nilgp}/{(\rm twisting)}$ and $\pirr{p^n}{\pgp}/{(\rm twisting)}$ are in bijective correspondence with each other. \end{lemma} \begin{proof} It suffices to show that given any $\sigma \in \irr{p^n}{\nilgp}$, some twist of $\sigma$ factors through a finite $p$-group quotient of $\nilgp$.
-By Theorem \ref{thm:fintwst}, we can assume that $\sigma$ factors through some finite quotient $\fingp$ of $\nilgp$.
-Then $\fingp$, being a finite nilpotent group, is the direct product of its Sylow $l$-subgroups $\fingp_l$, where $l$ ranges over all the primes dividing $|\fingp|$ ([ref: Hall], Theorem 2.7).
-Moreover (\cite{CR}, (10.33) Theorem), $\sigma$ is a product of irreducible characters $\sigma_l$, where each $\sigma_l$ is a character of $\fingp_l$.
-Since the degree of an irreducible character of a finite group divides the order of the group (\cite{CR}, (9.3.2) Proposition), all of the $\sigma_l$ for $l \neq p$ are linear.
-We may therefore twist $\sigma$ by a linear character of $\fingp$ to obtain a character that kills $\fingp_l$ for $l \neq p$.
+The correspondence between index $p^n$ subgroups of $\nilgp$ and index $p^n$ subgroups of $\pgp$ gives a canonical bijection between $\pirr{p^n}{\nilgp}$ and $\pirr{p^n}{\pgp}$, and it is clear that this respects twisting by $p$-admissible characters. \begin{lemma} For every non-negative integer $n$, there is a bijective correspondence between the sets $\irr{p^n}{\nilgp}/{(\mathrm{twisting})}$ and $\pirr{p^n}{\pgp}/{(\mathrm{twisting})}$. \end{lemma} \begin{proof} It suffices to show that given any $\sigma \in \irr{p^n}{\nilgp}$, some twist of $\sigma$ factors through a finite $p$-group quotient of $\nilgp$.
+By Theorem~\ref{thm:fintwst}, we can assume that $\sigma$ factors through some finite quotient $\fingp$ of $\nilgp$.
+Let us also denote by \(\sigma\) the corresponding character of \(\fingp\).
+Then $\fingp$, being a finite nilpotent group, is the direct product of its Sylow $l$-subgroups $\fingp_l$, where $l$ ranges over all the primes dividing $|\fingp|$.
+Moreover \cite[Theorem~10.33]{CurRei}, $\sigma$ is a product of irreducible characters $\sigma_l$, where each $\sigma_l$ is a character of $\fingp_l$.
+Since the degree of an irreducible character of a finite group divides the order of the group \cite[Proposition~9.3.2]{CurRei}, all of the $\sigma_l$ for $l \neq p$ are linear.
+We may therefore twist $\sigma$ by a linear character of $\fingp$ to obtain a character that kills $\fingp_l$ for $l \neq p$, and this linear character is admissible by Observation~\ref{obs:twstquot}.
 The new character factors through $\fingp_p$, and we are done. \end{proof}